carbon-language/carbon-lang/docs/project/contribution_tools.md

 #### Python using `pyenv`

-You will need Python version 3.6 or newer for Carbon, and everything below assumes that `python` or `pip` reach the Python 3 tools, not legacy installations of Python 2.
+You will need Python version 3.6 or newer for Carbon.
+Everything below assumes that `python` or `pip` reach the Python 3 tools, not legacy installations of Python 2.